fatimaabaiji/Get_It_Done/README.md

 GET It Done

 ## Project Overview
-Get_It_Done is a Full-Stack Django Web application designed to help users manage their tasks efficiently.
+Get xIt Done is a Full-Stack Django Web application designed to help users manage their tasks efficiently.
 The application will be developed using Agile methodology and will include features such as task creation, editing, deletion, completion, reminders, and prioritization.

 ## rpoject planing

 ####  Front-End Design
-- Utilize semantic HTML and CSS frameworks bootstrap.
+- using HTML and CSS frameworks bootstrap.
-- Implement responsive design using media queries, Flexbox, or CSS Grid.
+- responsive design
 - Test on various devices.
-- Maintain user-friendly navigation and consistent styles.
+- Maintain user-friendly navigation

 #### Database
-- Configure application with PostgreSQL database using Django.
+- Configure application with PostgreSQL database.
-- Implement custom models with proper relationships.
+- custom models with proper relationships.

 #### Agile Methodology
--document user stories and plan sprints.
+- document user stories.
-- Create tasks for features using Agile methodologies.
+- Create tasks for features

 #### Code Quality
 - Write readable code following guidelines.
 - Incorporate proper commenting and docstrings.
 - Include if-else conditions and loops in logic.

-#### Documentation
-- Maintain documentation of UX design process with wireframes and mockups.
-- Include before-and-after scenarios and design iterations.

 #### Database Development
 - Design database thoroughly.
-- Use Django migrations to enforce changes.

 #### CRUD Functionality
-- Implement full CRUD operations in views using Django’s Class-Based Views or Function-Based Views.
+- Implement full CRUD operations in views using Django’s Class-Based Views.
 - Ensure secure access control using Django’s built-in permission system.

 #### User Notifications
-- Consider using Django Channels for real-time notifications or simple display messages using Django’s message framework.
+- Considering using Django Channels for real-time notifications

 #### Forms and Validation
-- Create forms using Django's forms module and validate using built-in validation rules.
+- Create forms using Django's forms module and validate using built-in rules.
 - Provide user-friendly error messages in frontend templates.

 #### Role-Based Login and Registration